-Get Rid of Kitchen Clutter Once and For All
+Get Rid of Clutter in your Kitchen Once and For All

-I have just completed a major overhaul of my kitchen clutter.
+I just completed a major overhaul of my kitchen.
 I purged my pantry and eliminated everything that was expired.
 Yes, those expiration dates catch up with professional organizers too.
-I solidly evaluate who I am in this new space and release anything that doesn’t serve me.
+With each shelf and cupboard, I assess, I solidly evaluate who I am in this new space and release anything that doesn’t serve me.

 The kitchen, for many, is the core of the home, representing love, family and nourishment.